Sanjeev Sanyal: Views

 Sanyal has been a vocal critic of Nehruvian socialism, which he deems to have stemmed from an "inward-looking cultural attitude".
-Nehru and P. C. Mahalanobis are criticized for treating the economy as a "mechanical toy", leaving little scope for the flourish of private enterprises, and ultimately throttling creativity.
+Nehru and P. C. Mahalanobis are criticised by Sanyal for treating the economy as a "mechanical toy", leaving little scope for the "flourish of private enterprises", and ultimately "throttling creativity".
 Sanyal praises the 1991 liberalisation reforms as the harbinger of Indian Renaissance, and argues for the application of Complex Adaptive Systems framework to economic issues.